plone/documentation/manage/installing/installation.rst

 to stop the instance.

 By default, Plone will listen to port 8080 on available network interfaces.
-That may be changed by editing buildout.cfg and re-running buildout.
+The port may be changed by editing buildout.cfg and re-running buildout.

 You've got Plone
 ~~~~~~~~~~~~~~~~